* Click here to return to the main conference page *

 Visible Yet Violated: A Phenomenology of Women of Color in Regressive Times

-Yvette C. Latunde, University of La Verne; Kimberly A. White-Smith, University of San Diego; Cheryl E. Matias, University of San Diego; and Venus E. Evans-Winters, University of San Diego
+Yvette C. Latunde, Bridges Leadership and Education Service LLC; Kimberly A. White-Smith, University of San Diego; Cheryl E. Matias, University of San Diego; and Venus E. Evans-Winters, University of San Diego

 (20-22 minutes)